Guest: Trevor Otwell (Peak Baits)

 In This Episode

-• The Summit crankbait — a bait that floats, cranks down, and can also wake on a slow retrieve
+- The Summit crankbait: floats, cranks down to about six feet, and can wake on a slow retrieve

-• Peak Baits now carrying Bait Slingers product in Connecticut
+- Peak Baits now stocks Bait Slingers product in Connecticut: two designs not available in SoCal shops

-• Tackle Cave USA soft opening in Huntington Beach and Daniel dropping off baits
+- Tackle Cave USA soft opening in Huntington Beach: Daniel drops off baits

-• Spotty Bowl kickoff details and what anglers should expect from the format
+- Spotty Bowl kicking off: sign-up details and what to expect from the competition format

 What the Clip Debate Was Really About